David Frost: 1962–1963: That Was the Week That Was

-After TW3
+1964–1969: Breakthrough after TW3

 Frost fronted various programmes following the success of TW3, including its immediate successor, Not So Much a Programme, More a Way of Life, which he co-chaired with Willie Rushton and poet P. J. Kavanagh.
 Screened on three evenings each week, this series was dropped after a sketch was found to be offensive to Catholics and another to the British royal family.
 More successful was The Frost Report, broadcast between 1966 and 1967.
 The show launched the television careers of John Cleese, Ronnie Barker, and Ronnie Corbett, who appeared together in the Class sketch.
 Frost signed for Rediffusion, the ITV weekday contractor in London, to produce a "heavier" interview-based show called The Frost Programme.
 Guests included Oswald Mosley and Rhodesian premier Ian Smith.
 His memorable dressing-down of insurance fraudster Emil Savundra, regarded as the first example of "trial by television" in the UK, led to concern from ITV executives that it might affect Savundra's right to a fair trial.
 Frost's introductory words for his television programmes during this period, "Hello, good evening and welcome", became his catchphrase and were often mimicked.

 Frost was a member of a successful consortium, including former executives from the BBC, that bid for an ITV franchise in 1967.
 This became London Weekend Television, which began broadcasting in July 1968.
 The station began with a programming policy that was considered "highbrow" and suffered launch problems with low audience ratings and financial problems.
 A September 1968 meeting of the Network Programme Committee, which made decisions about the channel's scheduling, was particularly fraught, with Lew Grade expressing hatred of Frost in his presence.
 Frost, according to Kitty Muggeridge in 1967, had "risen without a trace."